the-turing-way/the-turing-way/chapters/open_science.md

 #### Privacy

 Many fields of scientific disciplines involve working with sensitive personal data, medical research being the most obvious example.
 Individuals must be protected from (re)identification via their personal data used for research.
-Anonamysation of the data may be sufficient in some cases, but ensuring that reidentification is not possible is becoming increasingly difficult due to technical progress, growing computational power and – ironically – more open data.
+Anonymisation of the data may be sufficient in some cases, but ensuring that reidentification is not possible is becoming increasingly difficult due to technical progress, growing computational power and – ironically – more open data.
 For example reidentification may be possible via data-mining of accessible data and so-called quasi-identifiers, a set of (common) properties that are – in their combination – so specific that they can be used to identify.

 Preserving privacy may still be possible if partial or generalised datasets are provided e.g. age bands instead of birth date or only the first two digits of postal codes.
-It may also be possible to provide the data in such a format that researchers can query it whist keeping the data itself closed, e.g. a user may be able to send a query to retrieve the mean of a dataset, but not be able to acess any of the individual datapoints.
+It may also be possible to provide the data in such a format that researchers can query it whist keeping the data itself closed, e.g. a user may be able to send a query to retrieve the mean of a dataset, but not be able to access any of the individual datapoints.

 #### National and commercially sensitive data

----
+In many cases companies are understandably unwilling to publish much of their data.
+The reasoning goes that if commercially sensitive information of a company is disclosed, it will damage the company’s commercial interests and undermine competitiveness.
+This is based on the thinking that in competitive markets, innovation will only occur with some protection of information: if a company spends time and money developing something new, the details of which are then made public, then its competitors can easily copy it without having to invest the same resources.
+The result is that no-one would innovate in the first place.
+Similarly governments are often unwilling to publish data that relates to issues such as national security due to public safety concerns.

+In such cases it may not be possible to make data open, or it may only be only possible to share partial/obscured datasets as outlined in the section above on privacy.

 ## Open Source software

-Materials used: [1.](https://elifesciences.org/articles/16800) **Attribution 4.0 International (CC BY 4.0)** [2.](https://ben.balter.com/2015/11/23/why-open-source/) **CC BY 3.0** [3.](https://opensource.guide/starting-a-project/) **(CC BY 4.0)**
+Materials used: [1.](https://elifesciences.org/articles/16800) **Attribution 4.0 International (CC BY 4.0)** [2.](https://ben.balter.com/2015/11/23/why-open-source/) **CC BY 3.0** [3.](https://opensource.guide/starting-a-project/) **(CC BY 4.0)** [4.](https://opensource.guide/)

 ### What is open source software?